 sever 1.ro.pool.ntp.org iburst

-- If you are looking to allow customers from your networks to sync time with this server.
-You should make the changes in the NTP configuration like as given below:
+6. If you want to allow customers from your networks to sync time with this server, then make changes in the NTP configuration such as given below –

 restrict 192.168.1.0 netmask 255.255.255.0 nomodify notrap

-- As per nomodify notrap, your clients are not allowed to configure the server.
-You can add a rule in the firewall if it is enabled on your server.
+7. As per the nomodify notrap, your clients don’t have permission to configure the server.
+However, you can add a rule in the firewall if it is enabled on your server.

 # firewall-cmd –add-service=ntp –permanent